What is air handler

 HVAC

-The answer to 'what is air handler' is an air handler, also known as an air handling unit (AHU), is a key component of a central heating, ventilation, and air conditioning (HVAC) system.
-An air handler is responsible for circulating and conditioning the air throughout a home or building.
-It consists of a blower, heating and/or cooling elements, filter racks or chambers, and dampers to control the flow of air.
+The answer to 'what is air handler' is an air handler, also known as an air handling unit (AHU), is a critical component of a central heating, ventilation, and air conditioning (HVAC) system.
+The air handler is responsible for circulating and conditioning the air throughout a home or building.
+It consists of a blower or fan, heating and/or cooling elements, and a filter to clean the air.

 Step-by-Step Guide